mvolkmann/blog/src/htmx.md

 "{% aTargetBlank "https://ics.uci.edu/~fielding/pubs/dissertation/fielding_dissertation.pdf",
 "Architectural Styles and the Design of Network-based Software Architectures" %}".

+HTMX simplifies state management because all the state is in one place, on the server.

 HTMX is not appropriate for all features of web apps.
 Using HTMX to update the UI on every mouse move or drag would be too slow since each movement would trigger a new HTTP request.
 Examples of apps that require this kind of functionality include Google Maps and many games.
 However, HTMX can be used in conjunction with other approaches, so it can be used for the parts of apps that do not require constant reaction to mouse movements.

 A good option to pair with HTMX is
 {% aTargetBlank "https://alpinejs.dev", "Alpine.js" %}.
 Like HTMLx, Alpine is a client-side JavaScript library that adds support for new HTML attributes.
 It differs from HTMX in that it focuses on client-side interactions.

+## History and Future

+Carson Gross been working on the approach of simplifying web development by adding attributes to HTML for a long time.

+The predecessor of HTMX, also created by Carson Gross, is {% aTargetBlank "https://intercoolerjs.org", "intercooler.js" %}.
+The first version of intercooler.js was released in April, 2014.

+The first version of HTMX was released in May, 2020.
+The 1.0 version was released in November, 2020.

+HTMX 2.0 is expected in late 2023 or early 2024.
+It will remove legacy support for things like IE, old style websockets, and old style server sent events.
+There will also be some changes to default behavior such as not enabling CORS by default.
+Other changes are not expected to be dramatic.

 ## Installing